 5.3 Please record the price charged at the Elementary (i.e., schools comprised of any span of grades from Kindergarten through 6th grade), Middle or Junior High (i.e., schools that have no grade lower than 6 and no grade higher than 9), and high school (i.e., schools that have no grade lower than 9 and continue through grade 12) levels (or under the other column if a school does not meet the definitions for an Elementary, Middle or Junior High, or High school).
 What prices did you charge for reimbursable full price, reduced price, and adult breakfasts at the beginning of the past two school years.

+Do you want to have a N/A option for SFAs with no schools that serve breakfast?

 2009-2010